 Different types of perpetrators

-These offenders are court ordered to be in treatment for rehabilitation.
-Part of their treatment is individual and group therapy, along with understanding their risk factors and facing sex abuse survivors.
+These offenders that we interview are in treatment and rehabilitation programs via court mandate.
+Part of their treatment is individual and group therapy, along with understanding their risk factors for relapsing and facing sex abuse survivors.

 So, what’s it really feel like interviewing and facing these offenders?